Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Fr echet differentiability

-\subsection{Fr\'echet differentiability}
+\section{Fr\'echet differentiability}

 For maps between normed spaces, there is the classical notion of \emph{Fr\'echet differentiability}.
-This concept relies on the existence of a well-behaved topology on the space of ($k$-)linear maps between normed spaces.
-We will see that, nonetheless, it is closely related to Michal-Bastiani differentiability.
+This concept relies on the existence of a well-behaved topology on the space of ($k$-)linear maps between normed spaces. \paragraph{Spaces of multilinear maps between normed spaces} We provide the details about the norm topology of multilinear operators. \begin{defi} Let $\SX$, $\SY$ be normed spaces.
+For each $k \in \N^\ast$ we define